yk-liu/yk-liu.github.io/_posts/2019-01-12-Lie-Group-and-Lie-Agebra/Lie-group-and-Lie-Algebra.md

 categories: Topology
 tags: Pullback Pushforward Lie-group Lie-algebra
 keywords: Pull-back Push-forward algebra left-invariant-vector-field
-Description: Many operations such as rotations and translations can be regarded as elements of a Lie group.
+description: Many operations such as rotations and translations can be regarded as elements of a Lie group.
 With such operations certain symmetries can be extracted, and generators can be defined.
 Investigating the Lie group and further Lie algebras gives us solid ground about Poisson brackets.
 status: Writing
 ---